 Scuffles break out at protest in Athens, a day ahead of a nationwide strike.

-Workers, led by members of a communist trade union, beat drums and chanted “don’t mess with us” as they marched through the city on Wednesday.
+Workers, led by members of a communist trade union beat drums and chanted “Don’t mess with us” as they marched through the city, in what appeared to be the biggest demonstration since economic disaster hit Greece last year.

-“Over the last few days, I’ve felt that anger is growing in many sectors of Greek society,” he said.
+“Over the last few days, I’ve felt that anger is growing in many sectors of Greek society.

 Protest leaders have said that although the austerity measures were needed to secure $143bn in loans from the EU and the International Monetary Fund (IMF), poorer Greeks will suffer disproportionately.